gboddie/Proxmox-Viability-Study/README.md

 As part of this project, I conducted an in-depth exploration of Proxmox Virtual Environment (VE) to assess its suitability for deploying and managing virtual machines in a scalable, efficient manner.
 Key achievements include:

-Configured Proxmox to deploy Ubuntu, Red Hat, and Windows Server VMs using Terraform, integrating static and DHCP IP management strategies.
+Configured Proxmox to deploy Ubuntu, Red Hat, Windows 11, and Windows Server VMs using Terraform.

 Automated VM provisioning with pre-installed local databases (MySQL and MSSQL), enabling self-contained environments tailored to class-specific requirements.